davenverse/shellfish/docs/files/file_manipulation.md

 ### `move`

 Very similar to `copy`, but deletes the file in the original destination path.
-Also, optionally takes flags as arguments to define its move behaviour:
+Optionally takes flags as arguments to define its move behaviour:

 @:select(api-style)